 Often, lenders want to see you put some of your own money towards your investment.
 This gives you a financial stake in your project and ties your interests directly to your business’ success.
 As such, many lenders require a 20 percent down payment.
 However, lenders will often accept down payments of just 10 percent with SBA 7(a) loans.
 This allows you to preserve your personal cash while reducing the burden a down payment can put on your business's cash flow.

 Cons of SBA 7(a) Loan

 1. Lenders Have a Lot of Discretion in Setting Loan Terms

 Many of the benefits we outlined above are subject to the discretion of the lender.
 Although there are maximum interest rates, some lenders might charge less, while others will charge the full rate.
-In addition, some lenders may ask for a higher down payment or will cover a smaller portion of the costs.
+In addition, some lenders may ask for a higher down payment or will cover a smaller portion of the loan.

-Further, lenders often charge higher fees for SBA7(a) loans than typically charged for private loans.
+Further, lenders often charge higher fees for SBA 7(a) loans than typically charged for private loans.

 2. Personal Collateral May Be Required

 : You’ll likely have to use personal assets or valuable business assets as collateral, greatly increasing your risks.